 Roger-Mark De Souza was the director of population, environmental security, and resilience for the Wilson Center from 2013-2017.
-He lead programs on climate change resilience, reproductive and maternal health, environmental security, and livelihoods, including the Global Sustainability and Resilience Program, Environmental Change and Security Program, and Maternal Health Initiative.
+He led programs on climate change resilience, reproductive and maternal health, environmental security, and livelihoods, including the Global Risk and Resilience Program, Environmental Change and Security Program, and Maternal Health Initiative.

 De Souza, Roger-Mark.
 “Building Resilience for Peace: Water, Security, and Strategic Interests in Mindanao, Philippines” in Water, Security, and US Foreign Policy (David Reed, Ed) Routledge (2017).